rthrblck/guidelines/README.md

 ## Roadmap

 - [ ] Build input form
-  - [ ] Define all necessary textField props
+  - [ ] Figure out how to implement checkboxes with labels
   - [ ] Figure out how to handle state updates from field inputs
+  - [ ] Create custom input field component, and figure out how to add instance-specific variations
 - [ ] Build guideline rendering engine
 - [ ] Make it exportable
 - [ ] Make it all pretty